Pokémon Go Field Research was a major addition for the game in 2018, introducing new Pokémon Go tasks for players to accomplish.

 Field research tasks and rewards change every month, but now there are plenty of additions to that monthly cycle, with many special events and limited features getting their own Research quests as well.

-The May Field Research in Pokémon Go is the same as both January, February and March - and has the Research Breakthrough reward of various Legendary Pokémon from previous appearances in Field Research throughout the year.
+The June Field Research in Pokémon Go is the same as it was in May, and indeed January, February, March and April before it - and has the Research Breakthrough reward of various Legendary Pokémon from previous appearances in Field Research throughout the year.

 Those May and June Research Breakthrough reward Pokémon are: Ho-Oh, Lugia, Latios and Latias.
 Usually, the rewards from PokéStops are based on the reward Pokémon's Type, but with so many available, there's no fixed Type for now.